 Vauxhall Grandland X Hybrid range, MPG & CO2 emissions

 In official tests, the Grandland X is capable of travelling 34-35 miles on electric power.
 In the winter months, this is likely to be far lower, however.
 Our test on a wet and windy UK day showed around 22 miles with a full battery – although warmer weather will likely see this jump considerably.

 Once the batteries have been depleted, the Grandland X offers the ability to top them back up using the petrol engine – but doing so will see your average fuel economy dip to around 30mpg.
 Unless you have no access to a plug (if this is the case, a plug-in hybrid probably isn’t for you) or need a degree of zero-emissions range for later use, you should avoid using this function.
 Regularly driving a plug-in hybrid like this isn’t what's intended, of course.
 Plug the car in each evening or when you stop at the supermarket and you could save thousands on fuel costs.

 Using the latter, Vauxhall says the Grandland X will charge in “less than two hours” from a home wallbox of the same speed.
-In addition, anyone buying a new Grandland X Hybrid (or Corsa-e) gets six months' free membership of the Polar Plus public charging network.
+In addition, anyone buying a new Grandland X Hybrid (or Corsa-e) gets six months' free membership of the BP Pulse public charging network.